Kaminari-Mizu/UnityGameProject1/README.md

 Issue	Possible Fix
 Database connection fails	Ensure SQL Server is running and your appsettings.json connection string is correct.
 Unity login not working	Confirm the backend API is running and the login URL in Unity is correct.
-Website not showing save data	Check CORS settings in the backend and confirm the frontend is using the right API base URL.
+Website not showing save data	Check CORS settings in the backend and confirm the frontend uses the correct API base URL.

 💭 Future Improvements
 Add refresh tokens for persistent authentication